 DM: Although law school helps to teach a young lawyer how to think, a project finance attorney trains on the job, and the learning curve is steep but exhilarating.
 From starting fresh as a first year, an associate will gain knowledge, responsibility and expertise quickly, and by the fifth year will be leading major transactions and regularly interacting with clients and opposing counsel (although this direct interaction starts almost immediately).
 Our teams are lean at Milbank – a structure that lends itself to everyone having responsibility for a piece of the puzzle that is a transaction, and quick learning.

 DM: We are a very diverse practice group and in order to stay nimble and flexible – regardless of what the economy is doing – we practice in a wide variety of industries.
 These range from power projects powered by conventional means, like natural gas, to a cutting-edge renewables practice where we regularly work on a wide range of wind, solar and biomass power plants.
-Occasionally, we also are asked to apply project finance principles to other industries such as the construction of new satellite constellations.
+Occasionally, we also are asked to apply project finance principles to other industries such as the construction of new satellite constellations, massive data centers to power the servers used by companies such as Amazon and Google, and huge semi-conductor factories being constructed in the US now to have a domestic source of computer chips.
 We once were even involved in the construction and financing of the world’s largest cheese factory!